FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Recent members=This is for teams.
 It is a listing of all players in the team sorted by who joined most recently.
 It appears on the left-hand side of any team's page (e.g. http://lichess.org/team/saloon).

 %s joined team %s=The first %s is the name of the player, and the second %s is the team the player joined.
-This is one of the sentences that appears in the activity feed on the left-hand side of the "Play" page (http://lichess.org/) when one of the players you follow joins a team.
+This is one of the sentences that appears in the activity timeline on the left-hand side of the "Play" page (http://lichess.org/) when one of the players you follow joins a team.

 %s created team %s=The first %s is the name of the player, and the second %s is the team the player created.
-This is one of the sentences that appears in the activity feed on the left-hand side of the "Play" page (http://lichess.org/) when one of the players you follow creates a new team.
+This is one of the sentences that appears in the activity timeline on the left-hand side of the "Play" page (http://lichess.org/) when one of the players you follow creates a new team.

 Average rating=This is the mean average rating of all players in the team.
 Appears on the information box on team pages.
 Example: http://lichess.org/team/linux